|Previous College:||Santa Clara, '83|

 Prior to his arrival at Sacramento State, the Spokane, Wash., native spent four years (1998-02) as the head men’s rowing coach at UC Davis.
 During that time, Connors guided the Aggies’ varsity eight to a WIRA title in 2001 and a second-place finish at the same event in 2002.
 In addition, the Aggies’ top boat became the first UCD varsity eight crew to compete at the Intercollegiate Rowing Association National Championships in 2001.

 He also guided UC Davis’ second varsity eight to a WIRA championship in 2001 and a silver medal at the WIRAs in 2002.
 During his tenure with the Aggies, a total of 11 student-athletes received all-WIRA honors.
 Connors coached the UCD men’s novice crew for two years (1996-98) and led the novice eight to a silver medal at both the 1997 and 1998 WIRA Championships before being promoted to head coach.

 Prior to his time with UC Davis, Connors served as head coach of the Oakland Strokes Rowing Club (1994-95).
-The club has over 100 members dedicated to junior/high school rowing, and is one of the biggest clubs in the United States.
+The club has well over 100 members dedicated to junior/high school rowing, and is one of the biggest clubs in the United States.

 Connors earned a bachelor of science degree in management from Santa Clara in 1983 and a master’s degree from his alma mater in finance in 1988.
 He spent four years rowing for Santa Clara (1979-83) and was elected to the school’s Hall of Fame as a member of the 1982 lightweight eight.
 That boat won the Western Sprints (now the Pacific Coast Rowing Championship) in 1981 and 1982, and is the last Santa Clara crew to compete at the Henley Royal Regatta in England.
 He was also a member of the varsity eight squad which won a bronze at the Western Sprints in 1981 and 1982.